FOR IMMEDIATE RELEASE

 Inspired by St. Carlo Acutis and guided by Our Lady of Champion’s mission to teach the children, the event will appeal to people of all ages.
 A history scavenger hunt and other interactive activities designed especially for families will provide opportunities for them to learn and participate together.

-The Novena for Our Nation and more exhibit details will be shared in the near future at championshrine.org/AmericanSaints
+The Novena for Our Nation prayer card and additional exhibit details are at championshrine.org/AmericanSaints.

 The National Shrine of Our Lady of Champion Press Kit includes the logo for the event and several photos of the Shrine.